AravindSuresh97/AravindSuresh97.github.io/_posts/2024-04-04-Image_Analysis.md

 - The background clutter and complexity in an image can be controlled using uniform background and simplifying the segmentation process by enhancing the contrast between the objects and its surroundings.
 - As parameters like, aperture, shutter speed, etc. affect the quality of the image, contolling camera settings can ensure reliable segmentation results.
+- In biology and microscopy, staining techniques are often employed using fluorescent dyes to accurately identify and dilineate objects from background.
+- Integration of additional sensors like thermal or depth sensors can provide supplementary information that can facilitate in a better segmentation.

 ### Segmentation Techniques
+Segmentation is mainly based on two basic properties of gray scale images:
+- Discontinuity
+- Similarity

+Now let's take a look at how these principles shape segmentation techniques.
+1. Discontinuity-based Segmentation
+   This method relies on idenifying the abrupt changes or discontinuities in the image.
+This may include properties like intensity, color, or texture.
+2. Similariy-based Segmentation

 ## Edge Detection